Coleridge-Initiative/big-data-and-social-science/docs/03-ChapterLinkage.md

 in a survey data set may be very different from a "job title" in an administrative record or a "current position" in LinkedIn data.

+---

+**Example: Employment and earnings outcomes of doctoral recipients**

 A recent paper in *Science* matched UMETRICS data on doctoral recipients to Census data on earnings and employment outcomes.
 The authors note that some 20% of the doctoral recipients are not matched for several